-- Order number and position number in the order - Type, model number, nominal size and valve version - Pressure and temperature of the process medium - Flow rate in m/h - Bench range of the actuator (e.g. 0.2 to 1 bar) - Is a strainer installed? - Installation drawing
+- Order number and position number in the order - Type, model number, valve size and valve version - Pressure and temperature of the process medium - Flow rate in m3/h - Bench range of the actuator (e.g. 0.2 to 1 bar) - Is a strainer installed? - Installation drawing

-EB 8055 EN
+EB 8060 EN